SelloNkitseng/CMPG-323-Project-2-30776538/README.md

 A big part of the project was also to ensure that authentication has been set up to restrict access to the API

-referene list can be found here: https://github.com/SelloNkitseng/CMPG-323-Project-2-30776538/blob/main/Reference%20List.docx
+Referene list can be found here: https://github.com/SelloNkitseng/CMPG-323-Project-2-30776538/blob/main/Reference%20List.docx